emilyriehl/yoneda/src/hott/03-equivalences.rzk.md

   ( is-equiv-f : is-equiv A B f)
   : has-inverse A B f
   :=
-    ( is-equiv-section A B f is-equiv-f ,
+    ( section-is-equiv A B f is-equiv-f ,
       ( homotopy-composition A A
-        ( composition A B A (is-equiv-section A B f is-equiv-f) f) ( composition A B A (is-equiv-retraction A B f is-equiv-f) f) ( identity A)
+        ( composition A B A (section-is-equiv A B f is-equiv-f) f) ( composition A B A (retraction-is-equiv A B f is-equiv-f) f) ( identity A)
         ( homotopy-prewhisker A B A
-          ( is-equiv-section A B f is-equiv-f)
+          ( section-is-equiv A B f is-equiv-f)
-          ( is-equiv-retraction A B f is-equiv-f)
+          ( retraction-is-equiv A B f is-equiv-f)
           ( homotopy-inverses-is-equiv A B f is-equiv-f)
           ( f))
         ( second (first is-equiv-f)) ,